Types of UK Employment

 What is contracting, permanent and temporary employment?

-You work for an employer through an Agency, for a set period of time. i.e. a monthly or three month contract, although most contracts are generally 3-6 months.
+You work for an employer through an agency, for a set period of time. i.e. a monthly or three month contract, although most contracts are generally 3-6 months.
 Contracts are typically extended at least once.
 Rates can be offered per hour or per day.

 There are many great benefits to contracting, particularly if you are coming over on a working holiday as you can usually earn great money then take time out between contracts for trips to Europe.

 If you choose to contract you either need to set up your own Limited Company, or source an umbrella company to employee you under their PAYE system.
 With Limited Company set up, you will be responsible for sorting out your own invoicing and tax, but in many cases you can earn more by reducing your tax responsibilities.
 With an umbrella company, you still need to complete timesheets, but don’t need to worry about sorting out your tax payments, however these contributions will be higher.
+You will also receive holiday pay, although many choose to add this on to their contracting rates.

 The main industry to offer UK contract jobs is IT.
 Most contract positions will be offered via an agency.
 You can check out current opportunities with our IT employment partner